rackerlabs/rackspace-how-to/content/cloud-servers/resize-up-compute-and-memory-servers.md

    you have to revert to the original size and cancel any changes to your server.

-   For a Linux server, you can Secure Shell (SSH) to either the public or private Internet Protocol (IP) address and run the commands `df -h` (hard disk usage) and `free -m` (available RAM memory) to verify the changes.
+   For a Linux&reg; server, you can Secure Shell (SSH) to either the public or private Internet Protocol (IP) address and run the commands `df -h` (hard disk usage) and `free -m` (available RAM) to verify the changes.

    For a Windows&reg; server, additional steps are required to use additional space after resizing up.
 For more information, see [Adding Disk Space After